unavi-xyz/wired-protocol/README.md

 ## Design Goals

-- **Openness**: The protocol is open.
+- **Openness**: The protocol is designed to be open.
 Anyone can create a client or server implementation of the protocol, and anyone can host a server.
 - **Extendability**: The protocol is designed to be easily extendable.
 Anyone can extend the protocol and add new features, and clients can choose which extensions to support.
 - **Decentralization**: The protocol is designed to be decentralized.
 Anyone can host a server, and users can choose which server to connect to.
 There is no central authority - it's like the web, but for 3D worlds.